 - 1. Click the Wireless Dial tab to enter the Wireless Dial configuration interface. - 2.
-Check the checkbox to enable the wireless dial settings. - Select the dial mode from the drop-down list.
+Check the checkbox of Enable to enable the wireless dial settings. - 3.
+Configure the dial parameters. - Select the dial mode from the drop-down list.
 Auto and Manual are selectable.
-If Auto is selected, you can set the arming schedule for dialing; If Manual is selected, you can set the offline time and manual dialing parameters. - 4.
-Configure other dial parameters, including access number, user name, password, APN, MTU, etc. - Select the network mode from the drop-down list.
-Auto, 3G and 4G are selectable.
-If Auto is selected, the network selection priority comes as: 4G > 3G > Wired Network. - 6.
-Input the offline time if Manual is selected as the dial mode. - 7.
-Input the UIM Number (Mobile Phone Number). - 8.
-Click the Edit button to set the arming schedule if Auto is selected as the dial mode.
+If Auto is selected, you can set the arming schedule for dialing; If Manual is selected, you can set the offline time and manual dialing parameters. - 2) Set the access number, user name, password, APN, MTU and verification protocol.
+You can also leave these parameters blank, and the device will adopt the default settings for dialing after other parameters are configured.